Zoogoneticus tequila

+Overview

 Zoogoneticus tequila, Tequila splitfin or simply Tequila fish, is a species of goodeid fish (family Goodeidae) from Mexico.
+Viviparous topminnows make up 36 of the species within it this family.
+Z. tequila, one of these 36 species, has a very limited population endemic to Mexico.
 The specific epithet, tequila, derives from the Tequila Volcano, which looms near the type locality.

-Distribution and conservation
+Distribution

 Zoogoneticus tequila is endemic to the Ameca River basin in west-central Mexico.
-Its current distribution is restricted to a single spring pool in Teuchitlán, only 4 m in diameter, where a population consisting of less than 50 adult fish live.
-Even in this habitat, it is outnumbered by introduced guppies by a factor of six.
-Before the discovery of the pool population in 2000/2001, Zoogoneticus tequila was generally thought to inhabit rivers; however, no fish could be found in the original habitat and the species was considered extinct in the wild.
-Introduced fish species have been implicated in the disappearance of Zoogoneticus tequila from its type locality.
-Habitat deterioration may also have contributed.
-Pollution and water extraction are threats to the pool where the wild population persists.
-Captive populations are maintained by aquarists.
+Its current distribution is restricted to a single spring pool in Teuchitlán, only 4 m in diameter, where a population consisting of less than 50 adult fish found in the early 2000s.
+Before the discovery of the pool population in 2000/2001, Z. tequila was generally thought to inhabit rivers; However, no fish could be found in the original habitat and the species was considered extinct in the wild.
+Introduced fish species have been implicated in the disappearance of Z. tequila from its type locality.

+The small pool where the endemic population of Z. tequila currently inhabits is made of mostly mud and silt, along with rocks, sand, and minimal vegetation.
+The fish are primarily found in more shallow depths within the pool, preferring warmer temperatures.
+After reintroduction efforts for seven years, the Z. tequila population has recovered and now flourishes in its endemic location.
+The Ameca River Basin is home to many endemic species that fall within the Goodeidae family, but like Z. tequila, most remain outnumbered by introduced species such as the guppy.
+With such a small population of minimal juveniles and a few adults, Z. tequila was particularly threatened by inbreeding and poor genetic variation, ultimately facing the threat of extinction before any reintroduction efforts were made.
+Additionally, introduced species that drive competition up to a nearly impossible level for this fish is another factor attributed to the initial population decline.